SkyTechBytes/PlayerStatueBuilder/README.md

       default: op
    playerstatuebuilderx.noWait:
       description: The player does not need to wait out the cooldown to make the statue - 5 minutes is default
       default: op
+   playerstatuebuilderx.undo:
+      description: The player is allowed to undo the last statue created by ANYONE on the server (no material refunds).
+You must have "override" permissions for this to work
+      default: op
       </pre>
   <h2>Configuration File Explanation</h2>